blrobin2/pages/README.md

 php artisan migrate
 ```

-In order to solve a chicken and egg problem, we need to create a "Home" entry.
+In order to solve a chicken and egg problem, we need to create a "Home" page.
 So, in your `database/seeds/DatabaseSeeder.php` add the following in the `run` method:

 ```php
 $this->call(BruceCMS\Pages\Seeds\PageSeeder::class);